jimerik1/RP-EOS/README.md

 ## Usage Examples

 See the included test scripts for examples of how to interact with the API and visualize the results.

-## License

-[Specify your license here]

-## Acknowledgments

-This project utilizes REFPROP for thermodynamic calculations.
 EOF